Raymond Mariano

-Raymond V. Mariano (born September 23, 1950) is American politician from Massachusetts.
-Mariano served as Mayor of Worcester, Massachusetts.
+Raymond V. Mariano (born September 23, 1950) is an American politician from Massachusetts.
+Mariano served as mayor of Worcester, Massachusetts.
 Mariano is the former executive director of the Worcester Housing Authority.

 Early life and education

 Born in 1950, Raymond Mariano is the oldest of nine children, the son of an immigrant mother and a disabled veteran father.
 Mariano grew up in one of the state's largest public housing projects, Great Brook Valley.

 Mariano graduated with a BA from Worcester State College and holds an MPA from Clark University (1982).
 Ray has taught graduate and undergraduate courses at several New England colleges and universities.
 His teaching includes both government and management courses.

 Family

 Mariano is married to Antonia K. Mariano, a teacher in the Worcester Public Schools.
-The couple has three children.
+The couple have three children.

 Political career

 Early political career

 In 1974, at the age of 24, Mariano became a candidate for the Worcester School Committee placing 7th.
 Mariano was elevated to fill a term of a retiring member on October 1, 1977.
-Mariano was re-elected to the School Committee in 1977 and again in 1979.
+He was re-elected to the School Committee in 1977 and again in 1979.

 In 1981, Mariano became the first member of the Worcester School Committee to ever win election to another office on his first try when he was elected to the Worcester City Council.
-In 1985, Mariano was elected, by his colleagues to serve as Vice Chairman of the City Council.
+In 1985, He was elected, by his colleagues to serve as Vice Chairman of the City Council.